input-output-hk/sanchonet/docs/test-scenarios/phase1.md

 </details>

 4. Depending on the voting results:
-    - With a supermajority in favour of a new constitution it is considered ratified and replaces the old constitution at the end of current epoch
+    - With a supermajority in favour of a new constitution it is considered ratified and replaces the old constitution at the end of current epoch.
+This can be proven by querying the ledger for the constitution hash and comparing with expected from step 1.
     - Without the supermajority, the proposed constitution is dropped and the old constitution remains valid at the end of current epoch